BirdersUnite field planner

 When you are about to leave for a park, beach, pond, or neighborhood walk, the useful question is simple: what birds should I look for near this place right now?

 Birds to Look For This Week is a browser-only local birding forecast.
-It uses public iNaturalist observations to compare nearby bird sightings from the last few days with the seasonal bird checklist suggested by previous years.
+It compares nearby public bird sightings from the last few days with the seasonal bird checklist suggested by previous years.
 The result is not a scientific prediction.
 It is a practical field-planning estimate that helps you notice common local birds, possible migrants, recent spikes, and unusual reports worth reading about before you go outside.

 Use it before a walk, then let the actual place correct the list.
 Weather, habitat, observer effort, privacy rules, and plain luck all shape what appears in public data.